 Financial planning and analysis (FP&A) is the process of budgeting, analyzing and forecasting the financial data which can help the organization to be aligned to its financial goals and also to support strategic business decisions of the company, it also helps an investor to know if the company is stable and profitable enough for the investment.

-- Data used to analyze here can be either Quantitative or Qualitative, based on which the analysis can be carried forward to evaluate the progress of the company towards the set goals and objectives
+- Data used to analyze here can be either Quantitative or Qualitative, based on which the analysis can be carried forward to evaluate the progress of the company towards the set goals and objectives.

 - This can be used to analyze financial data to forecast the economic trend and to implement the financial policy for the company.

-- There are several purposes of doing financial analysis for any company, like in corporate finance for analyzing the NPV or IRR of any project or in an investment analysis setting where the numbers can be used to analyze the investment.
+- There are several purposes of doing financial analysis for any company, like in corporate finance for analyzing the NPV or IRR of any project or in an investment analysisAn Investment AnalysisInvestment analysis is the method adopted by analysts to evaluate the investment opportunities, profitability, and associated risks in their portfolios.
+In addition, it helps them to determine whether the investment is worth it or not. setting where the numbers can be used to analyze the investment.

 - The most general way to analyze the data is to do the ratio analysisRatio AnalysisRatio analysis is the quantitative interpretation of the company's financial performance.
-It provides valuable information about the organization's profitability, solvency, operational efficiency and liquidity positions as represented by the financial statements. and compare the same with industry standards or evaluate with the historic records.
+It provides valuable information about the organization's profitability, solvency, operational efficiency and liquidity positions as represented by the financial statements. and compare the same with industry standards or evaluate the historical records.

 - A periodic analysis of the financial data will help the entity to maintain the data and analyzing the trends to make any managerial decision for future advancements.